The Blue Plaque

 Lord Gawain Douglas holding the Blue Plaque,

-just prior to installation
+just prior to installation.

 [IMAGE]

-Lord Gawain Douglas at St. Ann's Court,
+Lord Gawain Douglas at St. Ann's Court, following installation of the plaque

 [IMAGE]